RickKimball/vendor/README.md

 ---
 (optional directory and files)

 This is where I added some new tools scripts to provide a way to automatically launch the arm-none-eabi-gdb debugger and openocd as a gdb server connected to an stlink v2 programmer device.
 It opens two xterms, one running the openocd gdb server, and a second running the commandline arm-none-eabi-gdb in split layout mode.
-It isn't Visual Studio but it is fast if you have spend a littlle time learning the gdb commands.
+It isn't Visual Studio but it is fast if you spend a little time learning the gdb commands.
 You can step thorugh the line by line, break at a specific line, and examine memory.

 ### stm32/variant/*
 ---